Starting Guide

 For more information about tt-installer, please see the repository.
 If you would prefer to install the software stack manually, see Manual Installation.

-After tt-installer finishes successfully and you have restarted your system, you can proceed to next steps.
+After tt-installer finishes successfully and you have restarted your system, you can proceed how you like.
 You may want to:

 • Use a high-level interface to build your own models or migrate from Torch: Use TT-NN.

-• Install TT-Metalium and write high-performance C++ kernels: Read First 5 Things below.
+• Install TT-Metalium and write high-performance C++ kernels: Read the installation guide.

 • Learn more about our unique architecture: Start by reading this guide.